markcoatsworth/readthedocs/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

         server.
 The amount of space will depend on how many executables, and what size they are, that need to be stored in the spool directory.
-     log
+     ``log``
-        Each HTCondor daemon writes its own log file, and each log file is placed in the log directory.
+        Each HTCondor daemon writes its own log file, and each log file is placed in the ``log`` directory.
 You can specify what size you want these files to grow to before they are rotated, so the disk space requirements of the directory are configurable.
 The larger the log files, the more historical information they will hold if there is a problem, but the more disk space they use up.
-If you have a network file system installed at your pool, you might want to place the log directories in a shared location (such as /usr/local/condor/logs/$(HOSTNAME)), so that you can view the log files from all your machines in a single location.
-However, if you take this approach, you will have to specify a local partition for the lock directory (see below). lock
+        If you have a network file system installed at your pool, you might want to place the log directories in a shared location (such as ``/usr/local/condor/logs/$(HOSTNAME)``), so that you
+        can view the log files from all your machines in a single location.
+However, if you take this approach, you will have to specify a local partition for the ``lock`` directory (see below).
+     ``lock``
         HTCondor uses a small number of lock files to synchronize access to certain files that are shared between multiple daemons.
         Because of problems encountered with file locking and network file systems (particularly NFS), these lock files should be placed on a local partition on each machine.
-By default, they are placed in the log directory.
-If you place your log directory on a network file system partition, specify a local partition for the lock files with the LOCK parameter in the configuration file (such as /var/lock/condor).
+By default, they are placed in the ``log`` directory.
+If you place your ``log`` directory on a network file system partition, specify a local partition for the lock files with the ``LOCK`` parameter in the configuration file (such as ``/var/lock/condor``).

-    Generally speaking, it is recommended that you do not put these directories (except lock) on the same partition as /var, since if the partition fills up, you will fill up /var as well.
+    Generally speaking, it is recommended that you do not put these directories (except ``lock``) on the same partition as ``/var``, since if the partition fills up, you will fill up ``/var`` as well.
     This will cause lots of problems for your machines.
 Ideally, you will have a separate partition for the HTCondor directories.
 Then, the only consequence of filling up the directories will be HTCondor’s malfunction, not your whole machine.

  7. Where should the parts of the HTCondor system be installed?
     -  Configuration Files